Indiana University Cinema: Facilities and technology

 The IU Cinema projection room includes 16 mm and 35 mm reel-to-reel projectors as well as 2K and 4K digital cinema projectors.
 In January 2011, the IU Cinema became the second theatre in Indiana to become THX certified, after the University of Notre Dame's DeBartolo Performing Arts Center.
 The cinema is also equipped to play 3D films in Dolby 3D.

 Film collection archives

 The Indiana University Libraries Film Archive (IULFA), held by the university's libraries, is varied in terms of collections.
 Most of its films are academically oriented.
 It contains more than 55,000 films spanning 80 years of film production, including many rare and last-remaining copies of prominent 20th-century films.
 The library holds works by filmmakers including John Ford, Orson Welles, Peter Bogdanovich and Clifford Odets.
 In conjunction with the IULFA, the Kinsey Institute holds approximately 8,000 educational films relating to human sexuality.
-The Black Film Archive is home to many African-American historical films from 1920 to the present.
+The Black Film Center & Archive is home to many African-American historical films from 1920 to the present.
 The David Bradley Film Collection consists of an anthology of more than 2,000 films exhibiting early developments of filmmaking.
 The collection also includes comedies.